Contemporary Approaches to the Social Contract

 There is a reading of the (first-order) hypothetical question “Would the arrangements be the object of agreement if___” which, as indicated, is still resolutely empirical in some sense.
 This is the reading where what is required of the theorist is that she try to determine what an actual survey of actual citizens would reveal about their actual attitudes towards their system of social arrangements.
 (This is seldom done, of course; the theorist does it in her imagination.
 See, though, Klosko 2000).
 But there is another interpretation that is more widely accepted in the contemporary context.
 On this reading, the question is no longer a hypothetical question about actual reactions; it is, rather, a hypothetical question about hypothetical reactions—it is, as we have said, doubly hypothetical.
 Framing the question is the first hypothetical element: “Would it be the object of agreement if they were surveyed?”
-Framed by this question is the second hypothetical element, one which involves the citizens, who are no longer treated empirically, i.e. taken as given, but are, instead, themselves considered from a hypothetical point of view—as they would be if (typically) they were better informed or more impartial, etc. (see further §2.2 below).
-The question for most contemporary contract theorists, then, is, roughly: “If we surveyed the idealized surrogates of the actual citizens in this polity, what social arrangements would be the object of an agreement among them?”
+Framed by this question is the second hypothetical element, one which involves the citizens, who are no longer treated empirically, i.e. taken as given, but are, instead, themselves considered from a hypothetical point of view—as they would be if (typically) they were better informed or more impartial, etc. The question for most contemporary contract theorists, then, is, roughly: “If we surveyed the idealized surrogates of the actual citizens in this polity, what social arrangements would be the object of an agreement among them?”

 Famously, Ronald Dworkin has objected that a (doubly) hypothetical agreement cannot bind any actual person.
 For the hypothetical analysis to make sense, it must be shown that hypothetical persons in the contract can agree to be bound by some principle regulating social arrangements.
-Suppose that it could be shown that your surrogate (a better informed, more impartial version of you) would agree to P. What has that to do with you?
+Suppose that it could be shown that your surrogate (a better informed, more impartial version of you) would agree to a principle.
+What has that to do with you?
 Where this second-stage hypothetical analysis is employed, it seems to be proposed that you can be bound by agreements that others, different from you, would have made.
 While it might (though it needn’t) be reasonable to suppose that you can be bound by agreements that you would yourself have entered into if given the opportunity, it seems crazy to think that you can be bound by agreements that, demonstrably, you wouldn’t have made even if you had been asked.
 This criticism is decisive, however, only if the hypothetical social contract is supposed to invoke your normative power to self-bind via consent.
-That your surrogate employs his power to self-bind would not mean that you had employed your power.
+That your surrogate employs her power to self-bind would not mean that you had employed your power.
 Again, though, the power to obligate oneself is not typically invoked in the contemporary social contract: the problem of deliberation is supposed to help us make headway on the problem of justification.
 So the question for contemporary hypothetical contract theories is whether the hypothetical agreement of your surrogate tracks your reasons to accept social arrangements, a very different issue.

 It is almost a commonplace today that contemporary social contract theory relies on hypothetical, not actual, agreement.
 As we have seen, in one sense this is certainly the case.
 However, in many ways the “hypothetical/actual” divide is artificial: the hypothetical agreement is meant to model, and provide the basis for, actual agreement.
 Understanding contemporary social contract theory is best achieved, not through insisting on the distinction between actual and hypothetical contracts, but by grasping the interplay of the hypothetical and the actual.